Cash drawer

 Common issues

-- POS button exists but nothing moves—check the cable to the printer, drawer power if applicable, and whether the printer IP changed on the network; see your printer setup article.
+- POS button exists but nothing moves—check the cable to the printer, drawer power if applicable, and, for a network printer, whether its IP changed; see your printer setup article.

 - Two printers marked for the drawer—only one printer is used for drawer commands; keep a single printer flagged to avoid confusion.